You may be asking yourself, “do I need a pre-workout?”

 - Less soreness: some ingredients change how protein is metabolised in your body, reducing the soreness you feel in muscles after working out.

-- Increasing power, via nitric oxide production: by boosting blood flow to your muscles, nitric oxide helps you perform heavier reps and more sets during your training session.
+- Increasing power, via nitric oxide production: by boosting blood flow to your muscles, nitric oxide could potentially help you to perform heavier reps and more sets during your training session.

 Here’s a quick breakdown of some of the ingredients in the Powher Pre-Workout for Women, to give an idea of what a high quality, effective pre-workout looks like.

 Natural caffeine to boost focus and improve concentration: two things vital for helping you to work out for longer.